bepass-org/oblivion-desktop/README.md

 ## Contributors

-Oblivion Desktop made possible by you. ✌️ We appreciate your help and support. 🧡 ([Contribution Guide](CONTRIBUTING.md))
+Oblivion Desktop made possible by contributors of Bepass and you! ✌️ We all appreciate your help and support.
+Here is a comprehensive contribution guide: ([Contribution Guide](CONTRIBUTING.md))

 <img src="https://contrib.rocks/image?repo=bepass-org/oblivion-desktop" align="center" alt="Contributors" />
+Custom WireGuard® implementation in Go providing enterprise-level encryption with minimal overhead.